linux-system-roles/auto-maintenance/README.md

   until the publishing is completed.
 Use `--no-wait` if you do not want to wait, and instead will check the import status in Galaxy.
 * `--skip-git` - boolean - If set to `true`, use local source.
 By default, `false`.
+* `--skip-check` - boolean - If set to `true`, check using galaxy-importer is skipped.
+By default, `false`. rue when skip check with galaxy-importer
 * `--debug` - boolean - By default, the script will only output informational messages.
 Use `--debug` to see the details.
 * `--rpm` - string - Specifies the rpm file for the input collection.
 When --rpm